 Since joining ALAS in 2020, Rebecca has produced a series of workshops for Inner Rooms Inner Minds and supported the Woolwich Speaks project amongst others.

 Georgie Hubbarde is a community artist and ceramicist living in Brighton.
 She graduated from Goldsmiths with a degree in Fine Art and has been working within community spaces ever since.
 She currently facilitates workshops for vulnerable groups of people and has a particular interest in using tactile materials, in order to improve a sense of well-being among participants.

 Georgie has facilitated workshops for several ALAS projects including Scrolled Life Stories, Inner Rooms Inner Minds and WTF Just Happened?!

 Tee Bolitho is an organiser and administrator living in London, who has worked on a variety of campaigns from anti-gentrification work to community support programmes.
 They work with unions and community organisers operating across Britain.
-Tee focuses on financial, governance and general administration for ALAS.
+Tee focuses on governance and general administration for ALAS.